odnr93/routilux/tests/README.md

 # Core Tests

-This directory contains tests for FlowForge core functionality only.
+This directory contains tests for Routilux core functionality only.

 ## Test Structure

-- **Core Tests**: Tests in `tests/` directory test only the core FlowForge framework
+- **Core Tests**: Tests in `tests/` directory test only the core Routilux framework
   - Routine, Slot, Event, Connection classes
   - Flow orchestration and execution
   - Serialization and persistence